 Once you’re in, you’ll need to find and select Settings from the main menu and click the Integrations tab to sync your Katana and WooCommerce accounts.

 Once you configure your WooCommerce integration, select Continue, and you’re done!
-Head back to your Settings to enable barcodes and start managing your WooCommerce barcodes.
+Head back to your Settings to enable barcodes and manage your WooCommerce barcodes.
 To learn more, watch our step-by-step guide to getting the WooCommerce barcode system below:

 Let’s say you manufacture custom computers for gamers.
 WooCommerce barcodes are handy when handling graphic cards because your inventory becomes obsolete as technology advances.
 With Katana, you can track different types of barcodes, including:

 In this case, you would just want to track items in the company.
-Luckily, a new shipment of cards has come in, which would need to get scanned and saved into your system.
-After adding a new product card in Katana, you’ll generate an internal barcode for this new item.
-This would then need to be exported and uploaded into our barcode label software to print.
+Luckily, a new shipment of cards has come in, which would need to be scanned and saved into your system.
+After adding a new product card in Katana, you’ll generate an internal barcode for this item.
+This would need to be exported and uploaded to the barcode label software to print.

 Next, using a USB or Bluetooth scanner, you would need to highlight the Supplier barcodes box in Katana and scan the barcode on the item to save this new information.
-Once set up, and when future deliveries come in, you can head to the Buy section within Katana, select Start scanning, and use the WooCommerce barcode feature to start receiving these items.
+Once set up and when future deliveries come in, you can head to the Buy section within Katana, select Start scanning, and use the WooCommerce barcode feature to receive these items.

-If the new cards come in batches, we’ll need to create a batch number that will generate a batch code for you when receiving.
+If the new cards come in batches, we’ll need to create a batch number to generate a batch code for you when receiving them.
 That way, you can track which batch the graphics card originally came from, which is perfect for when a batch of graphics cards turns out to be comprised from the supplier’s end.